-We invite you to participate in No. 5, 2021 of the scientific peer-reviewed journal Sociolinguistic Studies (the expected date of publication: April-May 2021).
+We invite you to participate in No. 5, 2021 of the scientific peer-reviewed journal Sociolinguistics (the expected date of publication: April-May 2021).
 The theme of the issue is “Mongolian Languages in the Sociolinguistic Aspect”.
 The special issue editors: Galina A. Dyrkheeva, Doctor of Philology, Chief Researcher (Institute of Mongolian, Buddhist and Tibetan Studies of the Siberian Branch of the RAS), Erzhen V. Khilkhanova, Doctor of Philology, Senior Researcher (Research Center for Ethnic and Language Relations, Institute of Linguistics of the RAS).

 The Mongolian languages, both on the territory of Russia and abroad, have constantly been the object of interest of sociolinguists and specialists in related disciplines.
 Nevertheless, recent years have been characterized by dramatic changes in geopolitics, economics, science and in many other areas, which could not but affect the language situation in the Mongol-speaking areas of the world, language contacts between Mongolian and neighboring languages, language policy, methods of sociolinguistic research.